 Outline of our Governing Body

-The Governing Body is responsible for
+The Governing Body is responsible for:

-- Holding the Executive Head Teacher to account for the educational performance of the school and its pupils
+- Holding the Executive Head Teacher to account for the educational

 - Ensuring clarity of vision, ethos and strategic direction